 Allodynia is rare, though it’s common in people with neuropathic pain.
 According to a 2014 study,

 There are three types of allodynia:

-- Tactile (static) allodynia: a severe sensation of pain
+- Tactile (static) allodynia: pain caused by gentle touch or pressure

 - Thermal allodynia: a change in temperature that causes pain, such as a small drop of cold water that results in significant discomfort